 ONE PACK = 20 of my own fresh organically grown seeds

-GRANDMA JOSIE'S AMISH WHITE TOMATO ~ EXCLUSIVE- Only USA Commercial Seed Source!-GENUINE AMISH HEIRLOOM~
+**SOLD OUT** GRANDMA JOSIE'S AMISH WHITE TOMATO~ EXCLUSIVE- Only USA Commercial Seed Source!-GENUINE AMISH HEIRLOOM~

 **BACK FOR 2017** “PURPLE DOG CREEK TOMATO"- KY HEIRLOOM